 The default setting for outputs 1 and 2 cause the circuits to operate as Common Fire Sounder Circuits, where the outputs step up to nominally 28V DC in the alarm condition.
 Various other states listed below may also be set from the engineers menu.
 The maximum output current for each output is 250mA for a 2-4 zone panel, 200mA for an 8 zone panel.
-These outputs are protected by the F315mA fuses.
+These outputs are protected by a 300 mA trip polyfuse.